-Table 2 presents the results with T = 3, $r = r_0 = 1$, group interaction for W_1 and W_2 , and Queen contiguity W_3 .
-Under these much denser spatial layouts, the proposed robust Mestimators continue to perform very well, whereas the BC-CQMLEs for ρ and $\lambda's$ deteriorate significantly, which can be severely biased and show a clear pattern of inconsistency.
+estimators continue to perform very well, whereas the BC-CQMLEs for ρ and $\lambda's$ deteriorate significantly, which can be severely biased and show a clear pattern of inconsistency.
 Moreover, the rses of our M-estimator still perform quite well and are generally very close to the corresponding Monte Carlo sds, whereas the ses of BC-CQMLE again show large biases.

-Table 3 presents the results with T = 3, $r = r_0 = 2$, and Rook contiguity spatial weight matrices.
-Compared with Table 1, the M-estimators have slightly larger bias and sds when the number of factors increases as expected, but their performance is still satisfactory and more importantly the sign of convergence is clear.
+Table 3 presents the results with T=3, $r=r_0=2$, and Rook contiguity spatial weight matrices.
+Compared with Table 1, the M-estimators have slightly larger bias and sds when the number of factors increases as expected, but their performance is still satisfactory and, more importantly, the sign of convergence is clear.
 Moreover, the rses are also generally close to the corresponding Monte Carlo sds.
 The BC-CQMLEs, on the other hand, are severely biased under this setting, especially for ρ and λ_1 .
 The associated standard error estimates of the BC-CQMLEs perform even worse.

-Tables 4 and 5 present the results with T = 10, $r = r_0 = 1$, under Rook contiguity spatial layouts and a combination of group interaction and Queen spatial layouts, respectively.
+Tables 4 and 5 present the results with T=10, $r=r_0=1$, under Rook contiguity spatial layouts and a combination of group interaction and Queen spatial layouts, respectively.
 Results show that increasing T further improves performance of the M-estimators and their robust standard error estimates.
-Increasing T significantly improves the performance of the BC-CQML estimators so that they become comparable with the M-estimators except the BC-CQMLE of the error variance.
-Further, the standard errors estimates of the BC-CQMLEs are still noticeably biased, whereas the proposed rses of the M-estimators are very accurate.
+Increasing T significantly improves the performance of the BC-CQML estimators so that they become comparable with the M-estimators except for the BC-CQMLE of the error variance.
+Further, the standard error estimates of the BC-CQMLEs are still noticeably biased, whereas the proposed rses of the M-estimators are very accurate.

-Table 6 presents the results when number of factors is misspecified.
-The true number of factor is $r_0 = 1$ but number of factor assumed in the estimation is r = 2.
+Table 6 presents the results when the number of factors is misspecified.
+The true number of factors is $r_0 = 1$ but the number of factors assumed in the estimation is r = 2.
 The proposed M-estimators perform reasonably well under misspecification.
-The M-estimator of σ_v^2 show slightly larger bias than that in the correctly specified case while the M-estimators of the other parameters show similar performance in terms of bias as in Table 1.
-The sds are slightly larger than that in the correctly specified cases.
-As expected, the rses show some bias as the asymptotic distribution of the AQS estimator is established based on true number of factor.
+The M-estimator of σ_v^2 shows slightly larger bias than that in the correctly specified case while the M-estimators of the other parameters show similar performance in terms of bias as in Table 1.
+The sds are slightly larger than those in the correctly specified cases.
+As expected, the rses show some bias as the asymptotic distribution of the AQS estimator is established based on the true number of factors.
 The BC-CQMLE performs poorly with much larger bias as compared to the M-estimators.

 Table 7 presents the estimation results under DGP2, for the purpose of comparing our Mestimator with the GMM estimator of Kuersteiner and Prucha (2020) when spatial weights and covariates are strictly exogenous.
-From the results we see that (i) both estimators show clear patterns of convergence, (ii) both perform well in terms of bias with M-estimator being slightly better, and (iii) the proposed M-estimator is more efficient than the GMM estimator as shown by the empirical sds for all sample sizes and all error distributions considered.
+From the results we see that (i) both estimators show clear patterns of convergence, (ii) both perform well in terms of bias with the Mestimator being slightly better, and (iii) the proposed Mestimator is more efficient than the GMM estimator as shown by the empirical sds for all sample sizes and all error distributions considered.
 Furthermore, our Monte Carlo experiments show that the GMM estimator requires a larger signal-to-noise ratio for numerical stability.
-These suggest that when extra conditions (strict exogeneity) are met, the proposed likelihood-type estimator can be more efficient than the more general GMM estimator of Kuersteiner and Prucha (2020) which are valid when spatial weights and (some) regressors are sequentially exogenous.
-The Monte Carlo results for GMM estimator do not include \hat{rse} , based on the code we received from the authors.
-It would be interesting to study the efficiency of the proposed estimator from theoretical perspective, but it is clearly beyond the scope of current paper.
-We plan to carry out such a study in a future research.
+These suggest that when extra conditions (strict exogeneity) are met, the proposed likelihood-type estimator can be more efficient than the more general GMM estimator of Kuersteiner and Prucha (2020) which is valid when spatial weights and (some) regressors are sequentially exogenous.
+The Monte Carlo results for the GMM estimator do not include \widehat{rse} , based on the code we received from the authors.
+It would be interesting to study the efficiency of the proposed estimator from a theoretical perspective, but it is clearly beyond the scope of this paper.
+We plan to carry out such a study in future research.